Neelam Sanjiva Reddy: Role in the Indian independence movement

 Reddy joined the Indian struggle for independence from the British Raj following Mahatma Gandhi's visit to Anantapur in July 1929 and dropped out of college in 1931.
 He was closely associated with the Youth League and participated in a student satyagraha.
 In 1938, Reddy was elected Secretary of the Andhra Pradesh Provincial Congress Committee, an office he held for ten years.
 During the Quit India Movement, he was imprisoned and was mostly in jail between 1940 and 1945.
 Released in March 1942, he was arrested again in August and sent to the Amraoti jail where he served time with activists T Prakasam, S. Satyamurti, K Kamaraj and V V Giri till 1945.

 Political career

 Elected to the Madras Legislative Assembly in 1946 as a Congress representative, Reddy became secretary of the Congress' legislature party.
 He was also a Member of the Indian Constituent Assembly from Madras.
 From April 1949 to April 1951, he was the Minister for Prohibition, Housing and Forests of the Madras State.
-Reddy lost the 1951 election to the Madras Legislative Assembly to the Communist leader Tarimela Nagi Reddy.
+Reddy lost the 1951 election to the Madras Legislative Assembly to the Communist leader Tarimela Nagi Reddy, his brother-in-law.